 Founder and director development & architecture Lemniskade Projects

-Driver Etnische Zaken Vrouwen Nederland
+Member of the Supervisory Board Etnische Zaken Vrouwen Nederland

-Supervisor Rotterdamse stichting Cultuur Concreet
+Supervisor Rotterdamse Stichting Cultuur Concreet

 Senior legal advisor Infotheek Group